Zaid-Ajaj/the-elmish-book/chapters/elm/counter.md

 ```
 As for part (2), it is covered in another section: [React in Elmish](react-in-elmish.md).

 In this section, we explored the implementation and talked about the basic constructs that make up an Elmish application.
-In the next section we will tinker with what we have and [Extend The Counter](extend-the-counter).
+In the next section we will tinker with what we have and make an [Extended Counter](extended-counter).